Atlassian Jira Software

 READER NOTE

-If the server URL is unknown, log in to Atlassian Admin using admin credentials.
-A list of all organizations will be displayed.
-Select the desired organization to view the associated Atlassian products and their respective server URLs.
+If the server URL is unknown, log into Atlassian Admin using administrator credentials to check all Atlassian products in the organization and their respective server URLs.

-The Get Issue, List Transitions, and Transition Issue commands are not currently compatible with the version 3 of Jira's API.
-To use those commands, build a separate connection with API version 2.
+The Get Issue, List Transitions, and Transition Issue commands are incompatible with Jira API v3.
+Use a separate connection with API v2 instead.

 Commands

-Jira includes the following executable commands for users to set up schedules or create playbook workflows.
+Atlassian Jira Software includes the following executable commands for users to set up schedules or create playbook workflows.
 With the Test Command, users can execute these commands independently for playbook troubleshooting.

 Integration API Note

-For more information about the Jira API, refer to the Jira API reference.
+For more information about the Atlassian Jira Software API, refer to the Atlassian Jira Software API reference.

 READER NOTE

 Certain permissions are required for each command.
-Refer to the Permission Requirements and Configuring Jira to Work with D3 SOAR for details.
+Refer to the Permission Requirements and Configuring Atlassian Jira Software to Work with D3 SOAR for details.

 Note for Time-related parameters